 Kanban is thus part of the culture of making teams more autonomous and encouraging the people who have the information about a situation to make the decisions about how to handle that situation.

-At the same time, distributed decision-making increases the agility of the organization, because it avoids the waiting associated with handoffs, the problem of front-line personnel having to mediate between the customer and the decision-maker and the waste of rework when erroneous communications lead to poor decisions.
+At the same time, distributed decision-making increases organizational agility because it avoids the waiting associated with handoffs, the problem of front-line personnel having to mediate between the customer and the decision-maker and the waste of rework when erroneous communications lead to poor decisions.

 Service management practitioners find themselves increasingly in one of two camps.
 Some believe that good service management is a matter of perfecting the use of practice frameworks such as ITIL® or SIAM®.
 Others believe that for services to be well managed, the service provider should embed agility in its organization and its methods.